rrwen/py-examples/README.md

 <img src="https://raw.githubusercontent.com/rwenite/py-examples/intro/img/install4.jpg"  width="600;"/>

 **Wing IDE 101**

-Wing IDE 101 is an integrated development environment (IDE) complete with an editor, debugger, and console to make writing Python code easier.

 1. Download and install [Wing IDE 101](https://wingware.com/downloads/wingide-101) with default settings
 2. Open Wing IDE 101 and go to: _Tools -> Python Shell_ and check that Python runs correctly; if not proceed to steps 3 and 4